Zeeshanshaikh93/Kubernetes/Notes/Pods.md

 * Init containers in Kubernetes are specialized containers that run before the main application containers within a Pod.
 Their primary purpose is to perform initialization tasks, ensuring that any necessary setup or configuration is completed before the application begins executing.
 * Its like depends on statement.

+* After writing a yaml file for running any application in K8s,
+     * Exposing Pod directly to external world is not a recommended practice, we are using the following only for evaluation.

+##### Resources in Pods
+* Resources refer to the computing power and memory that containers require to function effectively within a cluster
+* It limits the memory which requires to run in  the pods
+    * CPU
+    * RAM
+* It is of are two types
+  * requests # lower limits
+  * limits # Upper limits